 Who better than locals to start enterprises that solve a social or environmental problems facing their community leading to sustainable and prosperous communities?

-Far North Thrive is a four-month programme for individuals or teams to explore new ideas and learn how to start a successful social enterprise.
-This programme has been especially designed for Far North communities and will be delivered in partnership by the Ākina Foundation and the Far North District Council.
+Far North Thrive was a four-month programme for individuals or teams to explore new ideas and learn how to start a successful social enterprise.
+This programme was especially designed for Far North communities and was delivered in partnership by the Ākina Foundation and the Far North District Council.

-It’s for anyone who deeply cares about their community and wants to make positive and lasting change.
-You’ll be driven by a social or environmental purpose, and you want to use business practices to achieve this.
-More specifically this programme is for:
+It was for anyone who deeply careed about their community and wanted to make positive and lasting change.
+Participants were driven by a social or environmental purpose, and wanted to use business practices to achieve this.
+More specifically this programme was for:

-• Local business leaders that wish to leverage skills and experience for social purpose businesses
+• Local business leaders that wished to leverage skills and experience for social purpose businesses

-• Community leaders that want to harness business to achieve positive outcomes for their community
+• Community leaders that wanted to harness business to achieve positive outcomes for their community

-• Individuals that care about the Far North and want to gain skills to lead the creation of community social enterprise
+• Individuals that cared about the Far North and wanted to gain skills to lead the creation of community social enterprise

-• Existing social enterprises or community organisations that are pursuing new social enterprise activities.
+• Existing social enterprises or community organisations that were pursuing new social enterprise activities

-We will select people who will most benefit from this type of programme to create an impactful, sustainable, enterprise in their community.
+We selected people who would most benefit from this type of programme to create an impactful, sustainable, enterprise in their community.